 If you’re dealing with a bank acquisition here are some things you should know in order to make the process of transferring to a new bank as smooth as possible.

-CDs and Mortgages Don’t Change in a Bank Acquisition
+CDs and Mortgages Won’t Change

 Be Aware of FDIC Insurance Limits

-If you have bank accounts at both of the banks that are involved in the acquisition process it’s possible that your accounts may end up being over the $250,000 deposit limit that qualifies for FDIC insurance for a single institution.
+If you have bank accounts at both of the banks that are involved in the acquisition process, it’s possible that your accounts may end up being over the $250,000 deposit limit that qualifies for FDIC insurance for a single institution.

 It's important to note that the FDIC will insure accounts from the old bank separately for six months, but after that, you need to make sure your assets are held at separate institutions if you have more than the $250,000 limit in one institution and you want federal insurance on your accounts.